cr0hn/enteletaor/doc/source/quickstart.rst

     [ * ]        * 5555/TCP [ZeroMQ]
     [ * ] Done!

-You can also analyze an entire network:
+Also we can analyze an entire network:

 .. code-block:: bash